 The difference in depth creates a pressure difference as water attempts to rush from one body to the next with great force.
 Furthermore, Delta P's are nearly undetectable until it is too late to escape The pressure difference can accumulate to hundreds of pounds per square inch making them tough to escape.
 Consequently, a diver who becomes trapped in the bottleneck of the flow has an incredibly high risk of drowning.

-Proper preparations and practices need to be considered before the operation is to be executed safely.
+Proper preparations and practices need to be considered before a project is to be executed safely.
+Experience, technical skills, and physical strength are additional requirements you need in order to dive.
 If the safety procedures are not stringently enforced, fatal accidents are likely to occur.

-"If a diver is using a scuba tank, has no support staff or communications equipment and is not tethered to the surface—the opposite of the typical scenario involving certified commercial divers—he could run out of air while trapped, or hypothermia could set in."
+"If a diver is using a scuba tank, has no support staff or communications equipment and is not tethered to the surface—the opposite of the typical scenario involving certified commercial divers—commercial diver could run out of air while trapped, or hypothermia could set in."

 The future of underwater welding

 Underwater welding is one of the most difficult jobs on the planet and in the water.
 Though with advancing technologies in robotic capabilities, advancements are being made to protect underwater welders.
 Despite what the future may hold, today underwater welders help maintain the most integral components of many industries around the world.
-Until robots can perform the intricate tasks with the dexterity of a human, underwater divers will continue to be a necessity all around the world.
+Until highly advanced robots can perform the intricate tasks with the dexterity of a human, underwater divers will continue to be a necessity for companies all around the world.
 It is a physically and mentally challenging job, though for what it creates in stress, it makes up for in the pride of maintaining the technologies in which the world relies on today.
+While it's not one of the best careers in terms of working conditions and requirements, it is a great job for those who wish to make a high salary in short amount of time.

 Written by Maverick Baker